Abdallah-Abdelazim/starwarswallpaper-tumblr-theme/README.md

-# StarWarsWallpaper.net Tumblr Theme
+# **starwarswallpaper** Blog Tumblr Theme
-The Tumblr theme for [StarWarsWallpaper.net](https://starwarswallpaper.net).
+The Tumblr theme for [starwarswallpaper.tumblr.com](https://starwarswallpaper.tumblr.com).
 This is a fork of the default Tumblr theme.